jamesadjinwa/jamesadjinwa.github.io/notes/how-to-contribute-to-oss.md

 # How to Contribute to Opensource like a Pro

-- First choose a project
+- First choose a project ( I started with )
 - Create a directory on your PC containing all repositories of projects you wish to contribute to

 ## Case of Github